urbit/developers.urbit.org/content/reference/glossary/noun.md

 ### Further Reading

-- [The Hoon Tutorial](/docs/hoon/hoon-school/): Our guide to learning the Hoon programming language.
+- [Hoon School](/guides/core/hoon-school/): Our guide to learning the Hoon programming language.
-  - [Lesson 1.2: Nouns](/docs/hoon/hoon-school/nouns): A Hoon Tutoral lesson that explains how nouns work.
+  - [“Hoon Syntax”](/guides/core/hoon-school/B-syntax#nouns): A Hoon Tutoral lesson that explains how nouns work.
-- [The Nock explanation](/docs/nock/): Includes a low-level explanation of nouns.
+- [The Nock explanation](/reference/nock/): Includes a low-level explanation of nouns.